hilois/humhub-api/README.md

 ## Requirements
 This Module requires pretty urls to be enabled - see: https://www.humhub.org/docs/guide-admin-installation.html#4-fine-tuning

+## Known Issues:
+1. Cannot update a public post.
+Will investigate after rest of data is complete.
+2. Adding posts is a bit ugly.
+The underlying code expects Ajax and has some post variables we need to duplicate

 ## TODO
 1. Define and implement desired read only endpoints